Berea-College-CSC-226/p01-main/Project Requirements.md

     - See my example for how to do this.
     - Verify on the GitHub website that your README.md is formatted appropriately to show your image.
 6. **Commit and push** your work!
+7. Update your Kanban board with your progress continuously!

 ---